alexsocop/alexsocop.github.io/README.md

 ## Work Experience

 **Project Manager**
-Resource Center for English as a Medium of Instruction (RCEMI), NTNU, 2026 - present
+Resource Center for English as a Medium of Instruction (RCEMI), NTNU, 2026-present

 **English Language Teaching**
 Center for Academic Literacy (CAL), NTNU, 2024–2026